ESIPFed/science-on-schema.org/guides/Dataset.md

 ### License

 Link a Dataset to its license to document legal constraints by adding a [schema:license](https://schema.org/license) property.
 The [guide](https://developers.google.com/search/docs/data-types/dataset) recommends providing a URL that unambiguously identifies a specific version of the license used, but for many licenses it is hard to determine what that URL should be.
 Thus, we recommend that the license URL be drawn from the [SPDX license list](https://spdx.org/licenses/), which provides a curated list of licenses and their properties that is well maintained.
-For each SPDX entry, SPDX provides a canonical URL for the license (e.g. `http://spdx.org/licenses/CC0-1.0`), a unique `licenseId` (e.g. `CC0-1.0`), and other metadata about the license.
+For each SPDX entry, SPDX provides a canonical URL for the license (e.g., `http://spdx.org/licenses/CC0-1.0`), a unique `licenseId` (e.g., `CC0-1.0`), and other metadata about the license.
 Here's an example using the SPDX license URI for the Creative Commons CC-0 license:

 <pre>
 {